floorford/bootcamp--week-09--react/scripts/01-jsx/README.md

 	- 2 types: Named Exports (Zero or more exports per module)
 	- Default Exports (One per module)
 	- Have slightly different syntax for importing and for exporting
-	- Cos react is all about components containing small atomic pieces of functionality we'll generally be using default export, so just stick to this pattern for now
+	- Because react is all about components containing small atomic pieces of functionality we'll generally be using default export, so just stick to this pattern for now
 - Show console messages
 - Content component: see `Content.js`
 - Templating example: